abbybaumgarten/IMT542_I4/README.md

 - Downloading raw pages for offline viewing
 - Snapshots of dynamic public pages for research or testing
 - Input for a later HTML parsing workflow (e.g. BeautifulSoup)

+## 🌍 Example 3: XML via API (European Central Bank)

+### Information Structure: XML
+### Access Technology: HTTP API Request

+This script fetches the latest currency exchange rates from the European Central Bank in XML format and prints a few sample rates.

+**Pros**
+- Structured and machine-readable
+- Ideal for consistent, repeatable access to legacy data

+**Cons**
+- XML is more verbose than JSON
+- Requires XML parsing (not human-readable out of the box)